org-45/computer-book-for-kids/public/posts/chapter-106.md

 ---
-title: 'What Is a Computer?'
+title: 'How Data Travels Over the Internet'
 date: '2024-09-28'
 ---